reubence/Heroku-Script-Deployment-Template/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
 First things first, this template is configured to host a worker dyno which allows you to host python scripts on heroku using this template.
-You can modify this template to run a flask frontend by editing the procfile to ``` web: gunicorn app:server ``` (Renamed python file to app.py).
+You can modify this template to run a flask frontend by editing the procfile to ``` web: gunicorn app:server ``` (Renamed server.py file to app.py).
 Many templates and/or documentations are available online for the same.
 I'll be going over the steps to configure a worker dyno for hosting scripts on heroku only for the purposes of this guide.

 ### Prerequisites